IntergatedCircuits/c2usb-mcux-examples/README.md

 ### hid-keyboard

 A straightforward USB HID keyboard.
-Use the button on the board to trigger a caps lock press, and observe as the host changes the caps lock state on the board's LED.
+Use the button on the board to trigger a caps lock press, and observe as the host changes the caps lock state on the board's red LED.
 When suspended, the button press triggers a remote wakeup request.

+### hid-mouse

+A USB HID mouse, with high-resolution scrolling support.
+The red LED lights up if the host enables this feature.
+The board's SW2 button scrolls down.

 ## Building and running